yagnik/salt-template/README.md

 - [ ] ensure all tests are present and running
 - [ ] ensure all templates are present
 - [ ] ability for docker to setup container without salt-minion, salt-ssh maybe or docker salt module ?
+- [ ] ability for packer to use salt rpm instead of github for salt minion setup